-Either a full or modified retrospective application is required for annual periods beginning on or after 1 January 2019 with early permission permitted, but not before an entity applies MFRS 15.
-The Group is currently assessing the impact of MFRS 16 and plans to adopt the new standard on the required effective date.
+MFRS 16 is effective for annual periods beginning on or after 1 January 2019.
+Early application is permitted but not before an entity applies MFRS 15.
+A lessee can choose to apply the standard using either a full retrospective or a modified retrospective approach.
+The Group and the Company are currently assessing the potential effect of MFRS 16 and plan to adopt the new standard on the required effective date.